r4victor/tenthousandmeters/content/blog/python_bts_11.md

 $ python -m package.module
 ```

 The `-m` switch tells Python to use the same mechanism to find the module as during the import.
 Python gets a module name and is able to calculate the current package.
-So, if we run a module named `"package.module"`, the code will be executed in the `"__main__"` module whose `__package__` attribute is set to `"package"`.
+For example, if we run a module named `"package.module"`, where `module` refers to a regular `.py` file, then the code will be executed in the `"__main__"` module whose `__package__` attribute is set to `"package"`.
 You can read more about the `-m` switch in [the docs](https://docs.python.org/3/using/cmdline.html) and in [PEP 338](https://www.python.org/dev/peps/pep-0338/).

-We're now going to see what happens during the import.
+Alright.
+This was a warm up.
+Now, we're going to see what exactly happens when we import a module.

 ## Desugaring the import statement

-If we desugar any import statement, we'll see that it eventually calls the built-in [`__import__()`](https://docs.python.org/3/library/functions.html#__import__) function to import modules.
+If we desugar any import statement, we'll see that it eventually calls the built-in [`__import__()`](https://docs.python.org/3/library/functions.html#__import__) function.
 This function takes a module name and a bunch of other parameters, finds the module and returns a module object for it.
 At least, this is what it's supposed to do.

 Python allows us to set `__import__()` to a custom function, so we can change the import process completely.
-For example, here's a change that just breaks everything:
+Here's, for example, a change that just breaks everything:

 ```
 >>> import builtins